sofiaariasv2002/chassisOwltech/README.md

 If you were to change the C/C++ standard used, remember to change it in the `IntelliSense`, `makefile`, and `c_cpp_properties.json`

 For more [formatting options](https://clang.llvm.org/docs/ClangFormatStyleOptions.html) see the link.
-### Make for other STM32 boards:

-TODO:
-* Change the configuration on `c_cpp_properties.json`
-* Change the defines on the `Makefile`
-* Edit owlware to automatically include the correct library on each module

 ## Resources